What to Bring on Your Canoe Trip

 This is a question we often get from prospective clients.
-So here is our best advice, broken down into the following topics:
+So here is our best advice on what to bring on your canoe trip, broken down into the following topics:

 Camping Equipment – Food - Clothing and Personal Items – Checklist of Personal and Group Items to Bring